 The Office of Research Ethics in UCD coordinates & supports the work of the UCD research ethics committees.
 They also provide support, advice and guidance to the UCD community on their submissions for ethical review & any research ethics related matters.

-Registration to modules and workshops is specific to the particular strand:
+Registration for modules and workshops is specific to the particular strand.

 Career Development Centre Skills Workshops